GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 !!!
 Note
     See all the attribute descriptions in the [Admin API](api.md#gluu-oauth-20-uma-rs-plugin) section.

-You can register your two type of resources using this section.
+You can register your two types of resources using this section.

  1. [Protection document](#protection-document)
  2. [OAuth Scope Expression](#oauth-scope-expression)

 #### Protection document

-Protection document(UMA Resources) is a JSON document which describes UMA protection in a declarative way and is based on the [uma-rs](https://github.com/GluuFederation/uma-rs) project.
+Protection document (UMA Resources) is a JSON document which describes UMA protection in a declarative way and is based on the [uma-rs](https://github.com/GluuFederation/uma-rs) project.
 Use `UMA Resources` button to open protection document section.

 ![UMA Resources](../img/3_4_add_uma_rs.png)